StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 <!-- --- -->

-#### Introduction: the Old Testament's portrayal of the suffering of Christ {#the-messiah-pre-figured-in-the-old-testament-introduction-the-old-testament-s-portrayal-of-the-suffering-of-christ}
+#### Introduction: the Old Testament's portrayal of the suffering of Christ {#the-messiah-pre-figured-in-the-old-testament-introduction-the-old-testaments-portrayal-of-the-suffering-of-christ}

 {{< properties
 stags="Messiah > In the Old Testament > Is spoken of extensively | Messiah > In the Old Testament > Is clearly prophesied to suffer | Jesus > As the Messiah, has been spoken of since the beginning of creation"